lordmulder/MParallel/README.md

 ## `--logfile=<FILE>`

 Save logfile to **FILE**.
 The logfile contains information about all processes that have been created an the result.
 By default, *no* logfile will be created.
 If the logfile already exists, MParallel *appends* to the existing file.
+Log output format is:

+    [YYYY:MM:DD hh:mm:ss] <log_message>

 ## `--out-path=<PATH>`

-Redirect the STDOUT and STDERR of each sub-process to a file.
+Redirect the STDOUT and STDERR streams of each sub-process to a file.
 MParallel will create a separate output file for each process in the **PATH** directory.
 File names are generated according to the `YYYYMMDD-HHMMSS-NNNNN.log` pattern.
 Note that directory **PATH** must be existing and writable.
-Also note that redirected outputs do *not* appear in the console!
+Also note that all redirected outputs do **not** appear in the console!

 ## `--auto-wrap`